 Our products are extremely thin liquid resins and react with moisture when injected into soil, forming a rock hard, water-tight mass.
 Prime Flex 910 is used to stabilize loose soils or sands, stop underground water flows and leaking sea walls.
 Prime Resins Products are inert and harmless to our environment.
 These products are ANCI/NSF certified for use in potable water tanks.

-Our experienced personnel will assist you with your seawall repair issues which are caused by organic soils, swelling clays, poor compaction, improper footing embedment, and erosion or run off.
+Our experienced personnel will assist you with your seawall repair issues which are caused by organic soils, swelling clay, poor compaction, improper footing, and erosion or runoff.
+We offer complete erosion control with services like seawall installation or repair, water management and drainage systems, and foundation lifting and void filling.
 Please contact any of our experts to discuss your specific needs.
 We look forward to working with you and being a part of your team.